GNtousakis/codeSamples/README.md

 # testRepo

-This repo ia random.
+>This repo is random.
 Everything is random.